 Professors: John Bartholdi (ISyE), Russ Clark (OIT, CoC)

-We will meet Wednesdays 10—11:30am in Groseclose 226 (the SCL/Georgia Freight Bureau seminar room in the ISyE building, on the same floor as academic advisement).
-If you cannot meet at that time you will have to withdraw from the project for now and try again next semester.
-(Special exception may be made for those with special skills and proven ability to work independently.)
+We will meet Tuesdays 10:10—11:00am in Groseclose 226 (the SCL/Georgia Freight Bureau seminar room in the ISyE building, on the same floor as academic advisement).

 Sub-project teams will meet as necessary and at their convenience.